 The Business Minor goes with any major: seven classes, all the essentials, no admission requirements.

-Top skills employers look for are teamwork, communication, self-management, critical-thinking and organization.
+The top skills employers look for are teamwork, communication, self-management, critical thinking, and organization.
 Learn these and other essential business skills from industry professionals by pairing an academic major with a Business Minor.
 Develop the toolkit necessary to gain a competitive edge in the job market and advance toward any career.

 The 28-credit Business Minor provides students with a critical understanding of contemporary business concepts along with the technical and interpersonal skills required to succeed.
 By minoring in business, students build the qualifications necessary to manage teams and lead projects, while sharpening their organizational and problem-solving skills.
 Gain experience in collaborative environments and develop expertise fundamental to advancing a meaningful career.

 - Workplace skills.
 The Business Minor emphasizes practical skills that employers value.
 Students learn to work with budgets, write effective business documents, develop marketing plans, analyze data, and work with useful business technologies and tools.
 They also learn how to establish a professional presence by fostering clear and confident communication skills.

 - Make connections.
 Drawing on our deep connections to Portland, courses in the Business Minor are taught by industry professionals with first-hand business experience.
 Instructors offer constructive insight, applied experiences, and career guidance that goes far beyond what can be learned from a textbook.
 Students in the program also have access to resources within The School of Business, including advisors for career counseling, business student clubs for interest areas, internship opportunities, and networking events.